spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-generic.md

 #### Configuration Changes

-The Kubeadm config is updated with hardening improvements, and a pod security policy has been removed.
+The Kubeadm config is updated with hardening improvements, as a pod security policy has been removed.

 <br />